Co-governance: Mixed

 The National Party has supported resource management co-governance arrangements such as the Waikato River Authority, the Tūpuna Maunga o Tāmaki Makaurau Authority, and the Te Awa Tupua (Whanganui River settlement) arrangement.
 These co-governance arrangements were established as part of Treaty of Waitangi settlements between the Crown and various iwi and hapū, with input from other parties including local governments, farmers, and businesses.
 Chris Finlayson was the Minister for Treaty of Waitangi Negotiations during many settlements and he has stated: "I do not accept that there is a democratic deficit with co-government agreements."
 National has opposed the extension of co-governance arrangements into the public services such as the Three Waters reform programme, Te Aka Whai Ora, and Māori wards and councils.

 Similarly, the ACT party has supported resource management co-governance arrangements such as the Tūpuna Maunga Authority and the Waikato River Authority.
 However, the party has opposed the extension of co-governance into the public services.
 Like National, ACT has advocated repealing the Natural and Built Environment Act 2023, Te Aka Whai Ora, and the Three Waters programme.
 ACT has also vowed to reverse the introduction of Māori wards and constituencies in local governments.
 National Party Māori Development spokesperson Tama Potaka said in 2023: "Co-governance agreements have been around for nearly 20 years now and generally work very well".

 Opposition

 New Zealand First leader Winston Peters has opposed co-governance, contending that the concept has devolved from cooperation to so-called "racial privilege" and "ethnic elitism."
 NZ First has rejected the Three Waters programme, claiming it would give local iwi a veto power in decision-making.
 The party has opposed co-governance in the management of indigenous biodiversity.

 In March 2024, Peters controversially likened co-governance to Nazi race-based theory during a state of the nation address.
 His remarks were described as offensive and inflammatory by Holocaust Centre of NZ spokesperson Ben Kepes and Labour Party leader Chris Hipkins.

+In mid-June 2026, Peters said NZ First would campaign on disestablishing the Auckland Council's Independent Māori Statutory Board during the 2026 New Zealand general election as part of their platform against co-governance.